Duxah/FreePCB-2/README.md

   - BOM table inside a rectangle
   - Project file path

-* The PartList dialog now runs in the background and has a part search bar.
+* (schematic editor) The PartList dialog now runs in the background and has a part search bar.
 Added a button to generate a TXT file from the list.

-* Added a button to generate a BOM file
+* (schematic editor) Added a button to generate a BOM file

 ***